 I had the Jeep on the workbench because I was measuring it for the homemade windshield on the U.N. project.
 When the can of white Tremclad burst, the Jeep got a lot of paint on the plastic interior as well as the body.
 I took the hint and decided to do another custom model.

 The prototype I chose was a stock Jeep that caught my eye partly because of a classic 70's AMC promotional photo that showed the limited edition 1971 Renegade II in Baja Yellow, Riverside Orange, and Mint Green.
 The cropped published version looked like it might have been taken at a beach, but the original shows it to be a snowy parking lot.

 The V6-powered Renegade also interested me because I recently found out it was the last model produced at the Canadian Kaiser Jeep factory, in 1969.

-I thought this location for the model photo matched the look of the prototype photo quite well.
-It's actually my garage floor splattered with white paint.
+I thought my garage floor splattered with white paint matched the look of the prototype photo quite well.
 You can still see some white spray on the Jeep's tires too.

 That's the last Tonka CJ-5 restoration candidate I have at the moment, but I have some ideas for a couple of flat-fender Tonka rebuilds. -- Derek Redmond

 See more Tonkas on the Toy Jeeps Pages.

 CJ3B Home | Contents | Search | Movies | Bulletin Board